ARMmbed/mbed-os-5-docs/docs/refs/mesh/16_API_porting.md

 Device drivers are a set of functions for providing PHY layer devices for the 6LoWPAN stack:

-- registering the device
+- registering the device.
-- receiving function
+- receiving function.
-- a set of device controlling functions
+- a set of device controlling functions.

 ##### How Nanostack runs inside Mbed OS